ewang360/Furniture_Refurbishing_Manual/README.md

 Reupholster: Upholster with new materials, especially with a different fabric.
 Repaint: Cover with a new coat of paint.
 Refinish: Apply a new finish to (a surface or object).

+## Inclusivity Statement ##
+On Earth, each of us contributes a carbon footprint, and we all have a role to play.
+The state of the
+environment is the result of our behaviors, our neglect, our material items, how we dispose of these items,
+and the ways that we courageously share new ways to actively work towards the conservation of the Earth and
+encourage others to do the same.
+In turn, our furniture refurbishing manual inspires us to try new things,
+renovate our run down items into something worth keeping, and be environmentally conscious in a way that is
+fun and creative.
+Working to be more environmentally conscious brings us together in ways that help us stand
+out.
+Our furniture refurbishing manual empowers all of us to connect, work together, and change the world.

 ## Q&A ##